publishpress/PublishPress-Blocks/README.md

-# Advanced Gutenberg
+# PublishPress Blocks

 ## Description

-Advanced Gutenberg is the plugin that gives you more control over the WordPress block editor.
+PublishPress Blocks is the plugin that gives you more control over the WordPress block editor.

-Advanced Gutenberg has everything you need to build professional websites with WordPress.
+PublishPress Blocks has everything you need to build professional websites with WordPress.
 The blocks include 24 layout options, sliders, buttons, icons, image galleries, maps, tabs, testimonials, accordions, and much more.

 ## Documentation